immobiliare/vegeta-super-sayan/CONTRIBUTING.md

 - Ensure all new features are covered by tests.
 - Update documentation as needed when making changes.

-## Running Tests
+## Running Tests and lint

-Before submitting your pull request, ensure that all tests pass:
+Before submitting your pull request, ensure that all tests pass and that the code is linted:

 1. **Activate the virtual environment**:
    ```bash